-Students may include up to 6 units of OPTI 792: Directed Introductory Graduate Research taken during the first year of the Optical Sciences Ph.D. program.
+Ph.D. students may include up to 6 units of OPTI 792: Directed Introductory Graduate Research taken during the first year of the Optical Sciences Ph.D. program.
 See the section titled "Identifying an Advisor and First Year Ph.D.
 Enrollment in OPTI 792" for full details.